ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Owner, showing sources of mail using the Author Domain.
-Depending on how mature the Domain Owner's DMARC rollout is, some of these sources could be legitimate ones that were overlooked during the intial deployment of SPF and/or DKIM.
+Depending on how mature the Domain Owner's DMARC rollout is, some of these sources could be legitimate ones that were overlooked during the initial deployment of SPF and/or DKIM.

 Because the aggregate reports are XML documents, it is recommended that they be machine-parsed, so setting up a mailbox involves more